Phnom Penh Guide

 Need to send a FAX ??

 25 Sept.
 2023: More years ago than I care to recall, I used Telex daily, to message information to many customers around the world.
-Using the machines rotary telephone dial, when answered, you could type messages directly into the machine, using a standard qwerty keyboard.
+Using the machine’s rotary telephone dial, when answered, you could type messages directly into the machine, using a standard qwerty keyboard.
 Or using the same keyboard, prepare a punched paper tape for later transmission.
 Paper tapes could be cut and joined, by using the editing facility, a little bit like editing an old-style film.
 Using Telex, although not difficult, was quite a performance.
-Nowadays however, it is something of a rarity.
+Nowadays, however, it is something of a rarity.
 In fact, most people, when I mention the word Telex, have no idea what I’m talking about.

 FAX is another way to send messages, but like Telex, has in many situations been superseded by email and other messaging services.
-Interestingly however, FAX remains quite common in Germany and Japan and some other countries too.
+Interestingly, however, FAX remains quite common in Germany and Japan and some other countries too.
 FAX machines nowadays, are a far cry from the old series One and Two.
 If using a series 3 machine, to a slower series 2 machine, the message transmission time would be subject to the slower of the two machines.
 Another issue was the document itself.
-An A4 sheet of regular text on white paper, would transmit far quicker than, for example, a photograph.
+An A4 sheet of regular text on white paper would transmit far quicker than, for example, a photograph.

-OK, history lesson over, but should you need to send a FAX in Phnom Penh, go to the Post Office where they have a FAX dedicated counter.
+OK, the history lesson is over, but should you need to send a FAX in Phnom Penh, go to the Post Office where they have a FAX dedicated counter.
 Thankfully, with modern equipment, greatly improved from that which I used some 40 years ago.

 xxxxx